Porcelain

-Manufacturing process used for porcelain are similar to earthenware and stoneware, the two other main types of pottery, although it can be more challenging to produce.
-It has usually been regarded as the most prestigious type of pottery due to its delicacy, strength and its high degree of whiteness.
+The manufacturing process used for porcelain is similar to that used for earthenware and stoneware, the two other main types of pottery, although it can be more challenging to produce.
+It has usually been regarded as the most prestigious type of pottery due to its delicacy, strength, and high degree of whiteness.
 It is frequently both glazed and decorated.

 Though definitions vary, porcelain can be divided into three main categories: hard-paste, soft-paste, and bone china.
-The categories differ by composition of the body and the firing conditions.
+The categories differ in the composition of the body and the firing conditions.

-Porcelain slowly evolved in China and was finally achieved (depending on the definition used) at some point about 2,000 to 1,200 years ago; it slowly spread to other East Asian countries, then to Europe, and eventually to the rest of the world.
+Porcelain slowly evolved in China and was finally achieved (depending on the definition used) at some point about 2,000 to 1,200 years ago.
+It slowly spread to other East Asian countries, then to Europe, and eventually to the rest of the world.
 The European name, porcelain in English, comes from the old Italian porcellana (cowrie shell) because of its resemblance to the surface of the shell.
-Porcelain is also referred to as china or fine china in some English-speaking countries, as it was first seen in imports from China during the 17th century.
+Porcelain is also referred to as "china" or fine china in some English-speaking countries, as it was first seen in imports from China during the 17th century.
 Properties associated with porcelain include low permeability and elasticity; considerable strength, hardness, whiteness, translucency, and resonance; and a high resistance to corrosive chemicals and thermal shock.

 Porcelain has been described as being "completely vitrified, hard, impermeable (even before glazing), white or artificially coloured, translucent (except when of considerable thickness), and resonant".
-However, the term "porcelain" lacks a universal definition and has "been applied in an unsystematic fashion to substances of diverse kinds which have only certain surface-qualities in common".
+However, the term "porcelain" lacks a universal definition and has "been applied in an unsystematic fashion to substances of diverse kinds that have only certain surface-qualities in common".

 Traditionally, East Asia only classifies pottery into low-fired wares (earthenware) and high-fired wares (often translated as porcelain), the latter also including what Europeans call "stoneware", which is high-fired but not generally white or translucent.
-Terms such as "proto-porcelain", "porcellaneous" or "near-porcelain" may be used in cases where the ceramic body approaches whiteness and translucency.
+Terms such as "proto-porcelain", "porcellaneous", or "near-porcelain" may be used in cases where the ceramic body approaches whiteness and translucency.

 In 2021, the global market for porcelain tableware was estimated to be worth US$22.1 billion.

 Types

 Hard paste

-Hard-paste porcelain was invented in China, and it was also used in Japanese porcelain, and most of the finest quality porcelain wares are in this material.
+Hard-paste porcelain was invented in China, and it was also used in Japanese porcelain.
+Most of the finest quality porcelain wares are made of this material.
 The earliest European porcelains were produced at the Meissen factory in the early 18th century; they were formed from a paste composed of kaolin and alabaster and fired at temperatures up to 1400 °C in a wood-fired kiln, producing a porcelain of great hardness, translucency, and strength.
-Later, the composition of the Meissen hard paste was changed and the alabaster was replaced by feldspar and quartz, allowing the pieces to be fired at lower temperatures.
-Kaolinite, feldspar and quartz (or other forms of silica) continue to constitute the basic ingredients for most continental European hard-paste porcelains.
+Later, the composition of the Meissen hard paste was changed, and the alabaster was replaced by feldspar and quartz, allowing the pieces to be fired at lower temperatures.
+Kaolinite, feldspar, and quartz (or other forms of silica) continue to constitute the basic ingredients for most continental European hard-paste porcelains.